 The Urban ReLeaf solution contains several minerals and vitamins for faster and smoother healing.
-Tea tree oils aid fast-healing, while vitamin E and aloe vera nourish and moisturize the skin.
+Tea tree oils aid fast healing, while vitamin E and aloe vera nourish and moisturize the skin.

 Dr. Piercing Aftercare Medicated Spray

 The spray contains aloe vera that soothes a swelling area.
-It also keeps your skin hydrated, so it does not dry or cracks.
+It also keeps your skin hydrated, so it does not dry or crack.
 The spray is in a small bottle, so you can quickly pack it and take it wherever you go.

 What do you do with an infected nose piercing: Seeing a bump?

 After the procedure, you may notice bleeding, redness, swelling, or bruising for several weeks.
 It is normal and part of the healing process.
 As it begins to heal, you will also experience white or yellow fluid secretions around the area, itching, and crust formation.

 It can take six months or more to recover.
 If you notice a bump developing, there could be a problem.
 The bump can be because of one of the following:

 - Granuloma – A lesion that occurs about six weeks after the procedure

 - Pustule – A pimple or blister containing pus